Helps control and prevent certain kinds of seizures. Also prevents migraine headaches in adults.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bone problems (osteoporosis), eye or vision problems, glaucoma, a growth problem (children), lung or breathing problems, or a history of kidney stones, depression, or metabolic acidosis (too much acid in the blood).
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bone problems (osteoporosis), eye or vision problems, glaucoma, a growth problem (children), lung or breathing problems, nerve problems, or a history of kidney stones, depression, mental problems, or metabolic acidosis (too much acid in the blood).
 Tell your doctor if you are on a ketogenic (high-fat, low-protein, low-carbohydrate) diet.
 Tell your doctor if you are having a surgery or kidney dialysis.

 - Check with your doctor immediately if you have eye pain or redness, blurred vision, difficulty with reading, or any other change in vision while you are using this medicine.
 Your doctor may want you or your child to have your eyes checked by an eye doctor.